riebl/vanetza/docs/tools/socktap.md

 Another option involving dedicated V2X hardware uses the Autotalks API.
 Please have a look at our [Building for Autotalks devices](../recipes/autotalks-sdk-build.md) guide how to incorporate the Autotalks SDK.

+> [!WARNING]
+> Our Autotalks link layer integration is deprecated.
+Please use the RPC link layer as a superior replacement.

 ### UDP